sunil-slt/programingChallenge/Readme.md

 ## Acceptance Criteria
 1. Working Code
 2. Test cases written for a single API (/user) (Optional, best to have)
-3. Do not fork this repo, commit code in your repository and share your repository link.
+3. For solution submition do not fork this repository.
+4. Create your repo, remove .git folder from root folder of this project.
+5. Init fresh github and add your repo's remote url and push changes in your repository.
+6. Share your repository URL

 ## Evolutions Points
 1. Working code - 5